-If you wish to apply, please complete the Got Anthropology application 2017, rename the pdf to include your last name or initials, and return it to AnthroSpeakersSeries@gmail.com.
+If you wish to apply, please complete the Got Anthro Speaker Application 2019, rename the PDF to include your last name, initials, and the year (ie: SmithK2019), then send it to email@example.com.
 Any questions or technical issues with the application form can also be directed to this address.

 Are Tattoos, Piercings, and other Body Modifications Natural?